 The decreto is annual, which means that every year the government decides the number of people who can enter Italy for work in that same year.
 Therefore, a new decreto flussi comes out every year.

-The decreto flussi 2022 (approved by the government in December 2021) establishes that a total of 30,850 people can enter Italy for work reasons distributed as follows:
+The decreto flussi 2022 (approved by the government in December 2021) establishes that a total of 69,700 people can enter Italy for work reasons distributed as follows:

 - 1,000 for lavoro stagionale pluriennale (with a single authorization the worker can enter Italy for lavoro stagionale for a maximum of 3 years).

 - Lavoro non stagionale e autonomo (therefore for jobs that have a longer duration than lavoro stagionale) in the road transport sectors (example: truck driving), construction and tourism (example: hotel waiter): 27,700 of whom

-- 6,000 people from Albania, Algeria, Bangladesh, Bosnia – Herzegovina, Korea (Republic of Korea), Ivory Coast, Egypt, El Salvador, Ethiopia, Philippines, Gambia, Ghana, Japan, India, Kosovo, Mali, Morocco, Mauritius , Moldova, Montenegro, Niger, Nigeria, Pakistan, Republic of North Macedonia, Senegal, Serbia, Sri Lanka, Sudan, Tunisia, Ukraine.
+- 17,000 people from Albania, Algeria, Bangladesh, Bosnia – Herzegovina, Korea (Republic of Korea), Ivory Coast, Egypt, El Salvador, Ethiopia, Philippines, Gambia, Ghana, Japan, India, Kosovo, Mali, Morocco, Mauritius , Moldova, Montenegro, Niger, Nigeria, Pakistan, Republic of North Macedonia, Senegal, Serbia, Sri Lanka, Sudan, Tunisia, Ukraine.

 - 100 people who have completed training and education programs abroad approved by the Ministero del Lavoro e dell’Istruzione.